-Here, $C=i\gamma_2\gamma_0$ denotes the charge conjugation matrix, $\nu_L$ is the left-handed (electron) neutrino field, $m_{\beta\beta}=\sum_i U_{ei}^2m_i$ is the effective neutrino mass, with $U_{ei}$ being the elements of the Pontecorvo-Maki-Nakagawa-Sato (PMNS) matrix~\cite{Pontecorvo:1957qd, Maki:1962mu}. $m_i$ is the mass of the neutrino flavor $i$.
-The contributions from higher-dimensional operators to the $0\nu\beta\beta$ decay can be also significant (considering the suppression from the small $m_{\beta\beta}$ factor form the lowest-dimensional Majorana mass operator).
-Nonetheless, the scenario in which the the decay is induced by the operator in Eq.~(\ref{eq:dim-5}) is the most natural possibility and will be the focus of this work.
-While the decay can only proceed in certain nuclear media, the subprocess to be studied is $nn \to pp\,(ee)$, in which the two $d$ quarks in the initial two-neutron state interact with the left-handed $W$ boson of the SM, the emitted antineutrino would turn into a neutrino through the operator in Eq.~(\ref{eq:dim-5}) as it propagates, and gets absorbed by the two $u$ quarks mediated by another $W$ boson (and two electrons will be emitted in the final states).
-Since quarks are bound to nucleons and nucleons interact via the non-perturbative strong force, to relate the rate of the decay in $nn \to pp\,(ee)$ to the underlying SM EFT, one needs to map this problem to a nuclear EFT, and constrain the EFT using a direct calculation of the matrix element with lattice QCD.
+In a SM EFT of $0\nu\beta\beta$ decay~\cite{Weinberg:1979sa, Babu:2001ex, Prezeau:2003xn, deGouvea:2007qla, Lehman:2014jma, Graesser:2016bpz, Cirigliano:2017djv, Cirigliano:2018yza}, the lepton-number (L) violating operator with the lowest mass dimension is a Majorana mass term, $\mathcal{L}^{(\Delta L = 2)}_\nu=-\frac{m_{\beta\beta}}{2} \nu_L^TC\nu_L+{\rm h.c.}$ Here, $C=i\gamma_2\gamma_0$ denotes the charge conjugation matrix, $\nu_L$ is the left-handed (electron) neutrino field, $m_{\beta\beta}=\sum_i U_{ei}^2m_i$ is the effective neutrino mass, with $U_{ei}$ being the elements of the Pontecorvo-Maki-Nakagawa-Sato (PMNS) matrix~\cite{Pontecorvo:1957qd, Maki:1962mu}. $m_i$ is the mass of the neutrino mass eigenstate $i$.
+While the $0\nu\beta\beta$ decay can only proceed in certain nuclear media, the subprocess to be studied is $nn \to pp\,(ee)$.
+Since quarks are bound to nucleons and nucleons interact via the non-perturbative strong force, to relate the rate of the decay to the underlying SM EFT, one needs to map this problem to a nuclear EFT, and constrain the EFT, e.g., using a direct calculation of the matrix element with LQCD.

 The nuclear EFT considered here is the pionless EFT~\cite{Kaplan:1998tg, Kaplan:1998we, vanKolck:1998bw, Chen:1999tn, Butler:1999sv}, where the Lagrangian of free and strongly interacting nucleons can be organized as